-¶ 8.45 Elected Invention Allowable, Rejoinder of All Previously Withdrawn Claims
+¶ 8.45 Elected Invention Allowable, Rejoinder of All Previously Withdrawn Claims limitations of an allowable claim.

-Claim [1] allowable.
-Claim [2], previously withdrawn from consideration as a result of a restriction requirement, [3] all the limitations of an allowable claim.
 Pursuant to the procedures set forth in MPEP § 821.04(a), the restriction requirement [4] inventions [5], as set forth in the Office action mailed on [6], is hereby withdrawn and claim [7] hereby rejoined and fully examined for patentability under 37 CFR 1.104.
-In view of the withdrawal of the restriction requirement, applicant(s) are advised that if any claim presented in a continuation or divisional application is anticipated by, or includes all the limitations of, a claim that is allowable in the present application, such claim may be subject to provisional statutory and/or nonstatutory double patenting rejections over the claims of the instant application.
+In view of the withdrawal of the restriction requirement, applicant(s) are advised that if any claim presented in a divisional application is anticipated by, or includes all the limitations of, a claim that is allowable in the present application, such claim may be subject to provisional statutory and/or nonstatutory double patenting rejections over the claims of the instant application.